supplepentan/AnyDoorForWinGradio/readme.md

 ## Acknowledgements

-This code is built on [AnyDoor](https://github.com/damo-vilab/AnyDoor), thank for the authors for sharing their codes.
+This code is built on [AnyDoor](https://github.com/damo-vilab/AnyDoor) and [AnyDoor-for-windows](https://github.com/sdbds/AnyDoor-for-windows) , thank for the authors for sharing their codes.